Identify Investment Portfolio Mismanagement

 High Turnover in Investments

 High investment turnover refers to the frequent buying and selling of assets within a portfolio.
-Depending on your investment goals, this can be a red flag as it may indicate excessive trading, often driven by short-term, risk-heavy strategies, which can often have a negative impact on your gains.
-Potential negative impacts include increased transaction costs, spreads, commission fees and taxes, which can erode returns.
+Depending on your investment goals, this can be a red flag as it may indicate excessive trading, often driven by short-term, risk-heavy strategies, which can damage your gains.
+These can include increased transaction costs, spreads, commission fees and taxes, which can erode returns.
 Here are some examples:

-• Small-Cap Stock Trading: A portfolio manager trades small-cap stocks with high bid-ask spreads, increasing transaction costs and reducing the portfolio’s net returns over time.
+- A portfolio manager trades small-cap stocks with high bid-ask spreads, which increases transaction costs and reduces the portfolio’s net returns over time.

 Monitoring turnover rates helps ensure your investments align with your financial objectives.